gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 substituting the name of the input and output .shp files with your own.

-## 2. Convert the shapefile to geoJSON.
+## 2. Convert the shapefile to geoJSON

 Type the following: